Nooberieno/DnD-Homebrew/content/classes-subclasses/ranger.md

 ### Shadow Shot
 _15th-level Nightstalker - Shadow Shot Variant feature_

-Summon a large bow of shadows to bind your foes

 **Shadow Shot** allows you to summon a **Shadow Snare** at a location within 60 feet that you can see.
-This snare can bind up to six enemies within a 10 ft radius, dealing 4d10 necrotic damage to each on a failed Dexterity saving throw and half as much on a successful one.

-Creatures within the snare's radius must also make a Dexterity saving throw.
-On a failure, they are restrained by shadowy tendrils until the end of their next turn.
+Creatures within a 15-foot radius sphere centered on that point must make a Dexterity saving throw.
+On a failure, they take 3d8 Necrotic damage and are restrained.
+On a success they take half damage and are not restrained.
 While restrained, they take 2d6 necrotic damage at the start of each of their turns.

+A creature restrained by this ability can repeat the saving throw at the end of each of its turns, ending the effect for itself on a success.

-The **Shadow Snare** persists for up to 1 minute, ending early if your concentration is broken.
+The **Shadow Snare** persists for up to 1 minute requiring concentration (as if concentrating on a spell).
+The effect ends early if you are incapacitated or lose concentration.

 Once you use **Shadow Shot**, you cannot do so again until you finish a long rest.